-Using nano-particles that are extraordinarily abundant in blood and carry information about their parent cell – known as extracellular vesicles, or EVs – we have developed an approach that is showing tremendous promise in finding stage I cancer, when it is most treatable.
+Using nanoparticles that are extraordinarily abundant in blood and carry information about their parent cell – known as extracellular vesicles, or EVs – we have developed an approach that is showing tremendous promise in detecting early-stage cancer, when it is most treatable.

 Our initial focus is on early detection of difficult-to-treat cancers, such as ovarian and lung, which today are often found too late to save lives.

 “Despite billions of dollars invested into companies pursuing various cfDNA-focused approaches, early stage detection of cancer and pre-cancer at clinically meaningful sensitivities remains elusive.